Midnight in Buenos Aires

 Program Notes

-Midnight in Buenos Aires was born out of the composer’s early attraction to Latin American music – in particular the Tango.
+Midnight in Buenos Aires was born out of the composer’s early attraction to Latin American music – in particular the tango.
 The work sets out to capture the combination of darkness, violence, mystery, and seductive passion that make up this Argentinean dance.

 The work, which last around 11 minutes, is in two parts.
 An opening Andante which starts with menacing drum beats and continues in a corrupt and decadent style.
 The main Allegro commences in fragmentary manner before the trumpet starts a “night-club” theme that has an important role throughout the whole episode.
 There is a shorter, quieter, middle section before the return of the opening drumbeats, and the faster music has the final word.